Contact for Apply for a Nonprofit Security Grant

 If we wanted to get started on a project now, could we pay off invoices before the period of performance begins?

-This a cost reimbursement grant, therefor costs must be incurred within the specified grant period and must correlate within the dates of the award/scope of project.
+This a cost reimbursement grant, therefore costs must be incurred within the specified grant period and must correlate within the dates of the award/scope of project.

 When would we be reimbursed for purchases since we have to draw directly from our agency budget?